Understanding Structs in Go: The Foundation of Data Modeling

 Default Values and Zero Initialization

-If you declare a struct without assigning values, all fields initialize to their zero values automatically:
+Declaring a struct without values initializes all fields to their zero values:

 var draft BlogPost

-This is useful when building up an object incrementally.
+Zero initialization is useful when building up an object field by field.

 Passing Structs to Functions